jhernand/fulfillment-service/docs/AUTH.md

    - The service:
      - Extracts user and tenant information from the `x-subject` header (set by Authorino)
      - Applies tenancy logic to determine:
-       - Which tenants the user can see
+       - **Assignable tenants**: Which tenants can be assigned to resources
+       - **Default tenants**: Which tenants to assign if not explicitly specified
-       - Which tenants resources should be assigned to
+       - **Visible tenants**: Which tenants the user can query resources from
      - Validates access to specific resources
      - Performs the operation or returns an error